top of page

 A group of eggs with different facial expressions drawn on them.
 Interjections are a great way to infuse humour and emotion into your creative writing.

-In my last post, you learnt what an interjections is and how to use it.
+In my last post, you learnt what an interjection is and how to use it.
 Now let's take a look at how you can use this powerful tool in your fiction writing for several compelling reasons:

 1. Expressing immediate emotion